coateshl/coateshl.github.io/README.md

 **Associate Librarian, IUPUI University Library, Center for Digital Scholarship**

 Digital Scholarship & Data Management Librarian
+My role as the Digital Scholarship and Data Management Librarian at University Library is to provide research support to IUPUI faculty, staff, and students, including support for open research practices.
+ - Meet researchers’ needs related to research data management, archiving, sharing requirements, discovery, and reproducibility by providing consultations, workshops, and maintaining strong working relationships with other research support units.
+ - Manage the institutional data repository (IUPUI DataWorks) as a platform for enabling sustainable data sharing, discovery, reuse, and citation.
+IUPUI DataWorks publishes both open data and metadata about controlled access datasets.
-My role as the Digital Scholarship and Data Management Librarian at University Library is to provide research support in the form of research data services and research metrics services to IUPUI faculty, staff, and students.
-I meet researchers’ needs related to research data management, archiving, sharing requirements, discovery, and reproducibility by providing consultations, workshops, and open working sessions.
-I manage the institutional data repository (IUPUI DataWorks) as a platform that enables sustainable data sharing, discovery, reuse, and citation.
-I contribute to the mission of the Center for Digital Scholarship by engaging with faculty, staff, and students about dissemination of scholarly products including publications, data, code, and more.
-Finally, I collaborate with faculty and administrators to support the informed use of research impact metrics and other evidence in the tenure and promotion process.
+ - Advocate for and support the responsible use of research impact metrics and qualitative evidence in the tenure and promotion process, coordinating the campus-wide Research Metrics Services at IUPUI team.
+ - Contribute to the broader mission of the Center for Digital Scholarship by engaging with faculty, staff, and students about dissemination of scholarly products including publications, data, code, and more.

 **6/2017 - present**

 **University Data Steward for Research Data**

-I am responsible for developing and maintaining high-level guidance for data access, management and handling, from the creation of the data through its destruction or long-term/permanent retention, through the adoption of policies, standards, guidelines, and procedures or other appropriate documentation or tools for research data.
+As a Data Steward, I am responsible for developing and maintaining high-level guidance for data access, management and handling, from the creation of the data through its destruction or long-term/permanent retention, through the adoption of policies, standards, guidelines, and procedures or other appropriate documentation or tools for the research data domain.
 Data Stewards are charged with ensuring that institutional data policies, standards, guidelines, procedures, or other guidance provided by Indiana University leadership are appropriately implemented and with providing strategic input to Indiana University leadership on matters relating to data governance.
--	Contribute to security reviews of third-party platforms and make determinations regarding use of such systems for research purposes.
+- Consult with researchers to provide guidance on research data management.
 - Collaborate with other data stewards and UISO to classify data used for research purposes and guide IU researchers in managing data appropriately.
 -	Collaborate with teams and units to develop guiding principles and processes for using institutional data for research purposes.
 -	Collaborate with the UISO, UIPO, General Counsel, and UITS to address emerging areas such as the EU General Data Protection Regulation (GDPR), genomic data, learning analytics, etc.
+-	Contribute to security reviews of third-party platforms and make determinations regarding use of such systems for research purposes.

 **5/2018 – 3/2020**